The main goals of the chapter are to accomplish the following:

 Explain how tools can support interaction design activities.

-Other chapters of this book may have given the impression that designers create their designs from scratch, with little or no help from anyone except users and immediate colleagues, but in practice, user experience (UX) designers draw on a range of support.
+Other chapters of this book may have given the impression that designers create their designs with little or no help from anyone except stakeholders and immediate colleagues, but in practice, user experience designers draw on a range of support.
 Four main areas of support that impact the job of UX designers are described in this chapter.

 Working with software and product development teams operating an agile model of development (introduced in Chapter 2, “The Process of Interaction Design”) has led to technique and process adaptation, resulting in agileUX approaches.